Python-SIP/sip/sphinx/c_api.rst

         :c:type:`sipWrapperType` of the user defined class.
 It returns an :c:type:`int` which is 0 if there was no error.
 A Python exception is raised and -1 returned if there was an error.
+    :return:
+        the previously installed handler.
+This allows handlers to be chained.

 .. c:function:: void sipSetTypeUserData(sipWrapperType *type, void *data)